maxfierrog/maxfierrog.github.io/content/resume.md

 ### Senior Endpoint Engineer @ [UC Berkeley SAIT](https://technology.berkeley.edu/SAIT)

-Berkeley, CA -- Since Feb 2024
+Berkeley, CA -- Feb 2024 to Nov 2024

 {{< collapse "summary"="Details..." >}}

 After leading the Endpoint Engineering team for about 2 years, I transitioned to a Senior role to enjoy additional time for pursuing my research interests.
-I focus on supporting my team in additional onboarding as well as other ongoing efforts, such as improving our implementation of mobile device management.
+I focused on supporting my team in additional onboarding as well as other ongoing efforts, such as improving our implementation of mobile device management.

 []() <!-- This is for rendering the above as a <p> element -->